Jonathan Swift: Writer

-Swift was part of the inner circle of the Tory government, and often acted as mediator between Henry St John (Viscount Bolingbroke), the secretary of state for foreign affairs (1710–15), and Robert Harley (Earl of Oxford), lord treasurer and prime minister (1711–14).
+Swift was part of the inner circle of the Tory government, and often acted as mediator between Henry St John (Viscount Bolingbroke), the secretary of state for foreign affairs (1710–1715), and Robert Harley (Earl of Oxford), lord treasurer and prime minister (1711–1714).
 Swift recorded his experiences and thoughts during this difficult time in a long series of letters to Esther Johnson, collected and published after his death as A Journal to Stella.
 The animosity between the two Tory leaders eventually led to the dismissal of Harley in 1714.
-With the death of Queen Anne and the accession of George I that year, the Whigs returned to power, and the Tory leaders were tried for treason for conducting secret negotiations with France.
+With the death of Queen Anne and the accession of George I that year, the Whigs returned to power, and the Tory leaders were impeached for high crimes and misdemeanors for conducting secret negotiations with France.

 Swift has been described by scholars as "a Whig in politics and Tory in religion" and Swift related his own views in similar terms, stating that as "a lover of liberty, I found myself to be what they called a Whig in politics ...
 But, as to religion, I confessed myself to be an High-Churchman."
 In his Thoughts on Religion, fearing the intense partisan strife waged over religious belief in seventeenth-century England, Swift wrote that "Every man, as a member of the commonwealth, ought to be content with the possession of his own opinion in private."
 However, it should be borne in mind that, during Swift's time period, terms like "Whig" and "Tory" both encompassed a wide array of opinions and factions, and neither term aligns with a modern political party or modern political alignments.

 Also during these years in London, Swift became acquainted with the Vanhomrigh family, Dutch merchants who had settled in Ireland, then moved to London, and "became involved with" one of the daughters, Esther.
 Swift furnished Esther with the nickname "Vanessa"—derived by adding "Essa", a pet form of Esther, to the "Van" of her surname, Vanhomrigh—and she features as one of the main characters in his poem Cadenus and Vanessa.
+The poem became the source for the popular woman's name "Vanessa".
 This poem and their correspondence suggest that Esther was infatuated with Swift and that he may have reciprocated her affections, only to regret this and then try to break off the relationship.
 Esther followed Swift to Ireland in 1714 and settled at her old family home, Celbridge Abbey.
 Their uneasy relationship continued for some years; then there appears to have been a confrontation, possibly involving Esther Johnson.
 Esther Vanhomrigh died in 1723 at the age of 35, after having destroyed the will she had made in Swift's favour.
 Another lady with whom he had a close but less intense relationship was Anne Long, a "toast" of the Kit-Cat Club.